 1. Health Ambassador

-You will always find someone at your workplace who is both health-conscious and an inspiration to his/her peers.
-Such employees’ can act as a role model for all the others and encourage them towards leading a healthy life.
-You can assign them the title of “Health Ambassador” and let them be the face of good health in the organization.
+You will always find a health enthusiast at work who can be inspiring for the rest.
+Such employees can act as role models for all the others and encourage them to lead healthy lives.
+You can assign them the title of "Health Ambassador" and let them be the face of good health in the organization.

 2. Gym Memberships

-Building an in-house gym can be a costly affair, keeping in mind the cost of maintenance and hiring a professional to take sessions.
-However, you can opt for partnering up with a nearby gym for providing your employees with subsidized memberships.
+Building an in-house gym might not be cost-effective.
+The cost of maintenance and hiring a professional to take sessions can be pretty steep.
+But, you can opt for a better alternative i.e., partnering up with a nearby gym.
+You can provide your employees with subsidized memberships.

 3. Health Articles And Newsletters